epfl-ada/ada-2022-project-toestewbrr/README.md

 > ### Which type of personalities are coupled together?

 From our custom pipeline, we extracted couples from all romantic comedy summaries.
 The **NER** annotator recognizes characters, while **coref** links together all common mentions of each character.
 The **KBP** annotators then conveniently label love relationships between entities as `per:spouse`.
 By extracting these relationships with a 0.9 confidence threshold, we identified 685 relationships among 254 different romantic comedy movies.
-We notice 38 self-relationships in the dataset as well as some relationshipa where the subject or subject was not a character in the movie's cast (ex: subject was a pronoun).
-We extracted the list of characters for each movie and only considered relationships where the subject and the object belong to that list.
-We obtained a dataframe of 484 relationships for 217 romantic comedies.
+We notice some self-relationships and some relationships where the subject or the object of the relation was not a character (ex: she, him).
+We filtered out these relations to observe the distribution of the number of relations per movie.

 <p align="center" width="100%">
     <img width="70%" src="Images/Love.png">
 </p>

+We saw that in most movies the two characters love each other (2 relations: Hally loves Sally and Sally loves Harry) even if there is still a high number of movies where the love is not-reciprocal (1 relation).
+We will run this pipeline over all the plot summaries (and not only romantic commedies) to have a bigger overview of cinematic couples.

-We will identify whether certain persona are frequently paired together.
-We will also extract demographic information about each character involved in a couple through the KBP annotator, such as their age, country of origin, ethnicity, social status and religion.
-We will also use the corresponding actor metadata when available.
-We will then explore how these demographics differ between lovers.
+Once we have extracted couples from all the movies, we will identify whether certain persona are frequently paired together.
+We will use our previous analysis about characters' personalities and demographics to explore the differences between lovers.

 > ### Has the cinematic couple evolved over time?